apocas/node-whmcs/README.md

 ## Examples

-Check the test folder for more specific use cases examples.
+Check the test and examples folder for more specific use cases examples.

 ## License